-In order for DeFi to be successful, it’s crucial that the gateways for interacting with web 3.0 are intuitive, secure, and accessible for any user while maintaining the core nature of “be your own bank”.
-Asset management tools, such as non-custodial wallets, fit this bill perfectly and are the key to progressing web 3.0 to the mainstream.
+In order for DeFi to be successful, it’s crucial that the gateways for interacting with web 3 are intuitive, secure, and accessible while maintaining the core ethos of “being your own bank”.

 Over the past few years, we’ve seen drastic improvements to wallets and other asset management tools, allowing investors and users to safely and easily access the next generation of financial technology.